crit51/GACD_project/CODEBOOK.md

           "STANDING"             "LAYING"
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;This way, I was able to extract the descriptive activity names by using the coded numbers.
+This way, I was able to extract the descriptive activity names by using the coded numbers.
 This was done by using the following code:

 ```
 merged$activity <- Activity_label[merged$activity]
 ```

 - Next step was to extract only the measurements on the mean and standard deviation for each measurement.
 In order to do that, I first created `indices` vaiable for (obviously) indexing.
 I used `grep()` to get indices of the variable names that contain 'mean()' and 'std()', not to mention 'activity' and 'subject'.
 And then, I simply extracted only the variables of interest and assign them to a dataframe named `extracted`.